The New School Lunch

 Student taste-test panels provide essential feedback to the recipe and menu development process and are a tool used by many school nutrition programs.
 Others have hired or sought out volunteer chefs to train staff in culinary skills, to provide cooking demonstrations and instruction for parents, and to increase meal participation.
 Some districts have tapped into technology and offer innovative website and smart phone apps to help market menu items, providing photos, nutrition and allergen information and descriptions to techno-savvy customers.
 Social media has proved to be a solution for other programs, by tweeting to high school students and having Facebook pages with ample photos about their nutrition program.
 These trends may help school cafeterias compete in the new food world in which our kids live.

-Pam Dannon, EdM, RD works in Williamsburg-James City County (VA) Public Schools for the School Health Initiative Program (SHIP) and Child Nutrition Services.
-She also writes a blog, F4: All Things Food.
+Pam Dannon, EdM, RD, works in Child Nutrition Services in a mid-size school division for the School Health Initiative Program (SHIP).
+She also writes a blog, F4: All Things Food and can be followed on Twitter.